paperwork/paperwork/README.md

 ### I would like to join Paperwork development, what's the best way to do so?

-Contribute.
-Simply fork the Paperwork repository here on GitHub, add your contributions and send us pull-requests.
-In addition, make sure to shoot us an e-mail at [paperwork-dev@googlegroups.com](mailto:paperwork-dev@googlegroups.com) and inform us about your interest in joining the team.
+In addition to contributing, make sure to shoot us an e-mail at [paperwork-dev@googlegroups.com](mailto:paperwork-dev@googlegroups.com), or hop on the [gitter group](https://gitter.im/twostairs/paperwork) and inform us about your interest in joining the team.
 We will then make sure to give you the required access to our [GitHub Issues](https://github.com/twostairs/paperwork/issues) as well.